 Email marketing is still one of the most popular ways to update customers about new products, offers, and promotions.
 The aim is to spread the word, encourage traffic, and optimize your conversion marketing efforts.

 By sending your customers a link to your shop and combining this with a discount offer, you can increase store traffic and conversions.
 For example, Uniqlo regularly uses email marketing via newsletters to let their customers know about new products or offer exclusive deals and discounts.

-Distribute offers, promotions, deals, encourage sales, more traffic, higher conversion rates, sell more, nurture customer relationships, increase customer engagement and loyalty.
+Distribute offers, promotions, and deals, encourage sales, more traffic, higher conversion rates, sell more, nurture customer relationships, and increase customer engagement and loyalty.

-Content marketing is creating and distributing online material like video content, banners, social media content, or blog posts.
+Content marketing creates and distributes online material like video content, banners, social media content, or blog posts.
 This type of digital marketing isn’t intended for direct sales but to attract people to buy your products or services.

 This type of marketing is essential in eCommerce, as you can show what your brand strategy and product are about.
 Brand image is so important nowadays to stand out from the competition.
 This can come across through creative and engaging content that reflects your company values.

 White Claw, an alcoholic beverages brand, has positioned its brand through engaging video content posted on its social media pages, aimed at Millennials with high disposable income.
 Their social media content strategy paved the way for a so-called “White Claw Lifestyle” movement that helped their label reach the top and take a large chunk of the market share.